Studying a business program with RMIT means you will be part of a worldwide community of students, lecturers and researchers.

 The Sri Lanka Institute of Information Technology (SLIIT) is renowned for the excellence of its teaching, and for preparing students for the world of work.

 Articulation agreements are managed by the Office of the Deputy Pro Vice-Chancellor, International (DPVC-I).
 All enquiries from RMIT schools and external parties who wish to discuss a potential articulation agreement, MOU or staff/student exchange between programs of relevant disciplines should contact the Office of the DPVC-I.

-Information about articulation agreements and specific requirements are available for staff to view in Admissions and Credit Assessment documents section of the College of Business Intranet.
+Information about articulation agreements and specific requirements are available for staff to view in Admissions and Credit Assessment documents section of the College of Business and Law Intranet.

-Additional articulation agreements and memoranda of understanding are currently being developed by the College of Business with institutions in China, Indonesia, Sri Lanka, Germany, Spain, Italy and France.
+Additional articulation agreements and memoranda of understanding are currently being developed by the College of Business and Law with institutions in China, Indonesia, Sri Lanka, Germany, Spain, Italy and France.

 Memoranda of Understanding

 The College is building partnerships in research, learning and teaching with a number of overseas institutions.
-Staff are welcome to discuss new and current MOUs with their Head of School and the Deputy Pro Vice-Chancellor, International in the College of Business.
+Staff are welcome to discuss new and current MOUs with their Head of School and the Deputy Pro Vice-Chancellor, International in the College of Business and Law.